haosulab/ManiSkill/docs/source/tasks/index.md

 **Randomizations:**
 - the object's xy position is randomized on top of a table in the region [0.1, 0.1] x [-0.1, -0.1].
 It is placed flat on the table
 - the object's z-axis rotation is randomized
-- the object geometry is randomized by randomly sampling any YCB object
+- the object geometry is randomized by randomly sampling any YCB object. (during reconfiguration)

 **Success Conditions:**
 - the object position is within goal_thresh (default 0.025) euclidean distance of the goal position